Satyamtripathi1996/Giit-task-26-04-2021/README.md

 1-Task 1 = Learn GITLAB

 2=Task 2= Increase the size of the disk of your EC2 instance without stopping it.
+         and also created document with snapshot and upload in git also file name=